Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Distributionally Robust Learning

-Inspired by label smoothing~\cite{szegedy2016rethinking} and regularization of neural network outputs \cite{pereyra2017regularizing}, we can further add class-regularization to the conservative predictions in Eq. \eqref{eq:dratio}.
-Instead of doing it in a post-hoc way, we study how to incorporate class-regularization into the DRL framework.
-We propose to use a weighted logloss to penalize high confidence in the adversary's label prediction:
+Inspired by label smoothing~\cite{szegedy2016rethinking} and regularization of neural network outputs \cite{pereyra2017regularizing}, we further add class-regularization to the prediction form in Eq.~\myeqref{eq:dratio}.
+Instead of doing it in a post-hoc way, we incorporate class-regularization into the original DRL formulation.
+We propose to use a weighted log loss to penalize the high confidence in the adversary's label prediction:

-where $\bm{y}$ is the one-hot class vector, $\odot$ is the element-wise product, and $r \in [0,1]$ is a hyper-parameter that controls the level of regularization. $\Sigma$ here is the same as in \eqref{eq:game}.
-We observe the whole loss function is a convex-concave function in terms of $\bm{f}$ and $\bm{g}$.
+where $\bm{y}$ is the one-hot class vector, $\odot$ is the element-wise product, and $r \in [0,1]$ is a hyper-parameter that controls the level of regularization. $\bm\Sigma$ here is the same as in Eq.~\myeqref{eq:game}.
+We call this formulation \textbf{class-regularized} distributionally robust learning.
+Eq.~\ref{eq:regularize_game} is a convex-concave function in terms of $\bm{f}$ and $\bm{g}$.
 According to the strong duality, we switch the order of the $\min$ and $\max$.
 With a fixed $\bm{g}$, $\bm{f} = \bm{g}$ is the optimal solution of the inner $\min$ problem.
-So we have the following lemma (we refer all the proofs to the appendix):
+So we have the following lemma (refer to appendix for proof) :

-\begin{lemma} Eq.~\eqref{eq:regularize_game} can be reduced to a regularized maximum entropy problem with the estimator constrained:
+\begin{lemma} Eq.~\myeqref{eq:regularize_game} can be reduced to a regularized maximum entropy problem with the estimator constrained: